cryptapi/woocommerce-cryptapi/README.md

 * (DKK) Danish Krone

 If your WooCommerce's currency is none of the above, the exchange rates will default to USD.
-If you're using WooCommerce in a different currency not listed here and need support, please [contact us](https://cryptapi.io) via our live chat.
+If you're using WooCommerce in a different currency not listed here and need support, please [contact us](https://cryptopadie.com/support) via our live chat.

-**Note:** CryptAPI will not exchange your crypto for FIAT or other crypto, just convert the value
+**Note:** Cryptopadie will not exchange your crypto for FIAT or other crypto, just convert the value

-#### Why choose CryptAPI?
+#### Why choose Cryptopadie Api?

-CryptAPI has no setup fees, no monthly fees, no hidden costs, and you don't even need to sign-up!
+Cryptopadie has no setup fees, no monthly fees, no hidden costs, and you don't even need to sign-up!
 Simply set your crypto addresses and you're ready to go.
 As soon as your customers pay we forward your earnings directly to your own wallet.

-CryptAPI has a low 1% fee on the transactions processed.
+Cryptopadie has a low 1.8% fee on the transactions processed.
 No hidden costs.
-For more info on our fees [click here](https://cryptapi.io/fees/)
+For more info on our fees [click here](https://cryptopadie.com/)

 ### Installation

 #### Using The WordPress Dashboard

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'CryptAPI Payment Gateway for WooCommerce'
+2. Search for 'Cryptopadie Payment Gateway for WooCommerce'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard